Stamp duty: Hong Kong

 The Special Stamp Duty was enacted by the Legislative Council on 29 June 2011 and would take effect from 20 November 2010.
 An enhanced rate of the Special Stamp Duty and the Buyer's Stamp Duty was enacted by the Legislative Council on 27 February 2014 but would take effect retrospectively from 27 October 2012.

 The government regularly updates its Stamp Duty laws and in addition to the above, several other amendments have now been published which are also aimed at cooling the property market.
 Third party calculators make it easier to understand the complex set of rules, making it easier to under the latest cost of buying or selling.

 Real Estate Agencies do usually arrange the stamping for Tenancy Agreements for residential apartments.

+Hong Kong Government, through the Inland Revenue Department, also provides e-stamping with the same legal status as conventional stamp.